qpal147147/AutoLabel/README.md

 ```

 ## Usage
-1. Your directory must include 'classes.txt' and you can edit the classes on your own.
+1. Your directory must include `classes.txt` and you can edit the classes on your own.
    ```txt
    dog
    person